saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 # Player2CardIDs:

-This test confirms that the Card ID numbers for Player2's cards in OrderedCardLoader (`OrderedCardLoader.getPlayer2Cards().get(0).getId()`) are equal to their positions in the cardsInDeck ArrayList.
+This test confirms that the Card ID numbers for Player2's cards in OrderedCardLoader (`OrderedCardLoader.getPlayer2Cards().get(0).getId()`) match correctly with their positions in the cardsInDeck ArrayList.

 # PlayerInitialAttackTest